pruno7/sharpupsql/README.md

 --sqlinstance - Sql instance to connect to, format : IP,PORT

---checkrights - Check rights of the user after connecting to the instance
+--checkrights - Check rights of the user after connecting to the instance (for now will only check if you're sysadmin)

 --currentuser - Use current domain user for everything